TYSON77777/R_PROJECT.github.io/README.md

-# 🎤 **Rapper Introduction Slider Project** 🎧
+# 🎤 **Rapper Introduction Slider ** 🎧

-Welcome to the **Rapper Introduction Slider Project**!
+Welcome to the **Rapper Introduction **!
 This dynamic web application, built with `HTML`, `CSS`, and `JavaScript`, showcases the introduction of four popular rappers.
 The centerpiece of this project is a **sleek and interactive slider** 🎢 that allows users to smoothly transition between different rapper profiles.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/6f316fb7-a481-4894-a7e2-5fd951e34af0" alt="Intro Slider Image" width="400"/>